 In this size and price range, you really don’t have another choice.
-For literally half the price, you can get athat’s the same size, but isn’t a competitor in any way outside of the camera.
+For literally half the price, you can get a Google Pixel 4a that’s the same size, but isn’t a competitor in any way outside of the camera.

 Then there are phones that are bigger, but still manageable and comparable in price and capabilities.
-For a $100 premium you can buy the, which is a logical choice if you can handle more screen and want longer battery life.
-The is still relatively compact and costs the same as the 12 Mini — it also has an excellent camera and streamlined software experience that’ll be familiar to iPhone owners.
+For a $100 premium you can buy the iPhone 12, which is a logical choice if you can handle more screen and want longer battery life.
+The Google Pixel 5 is still relatively compact and costs the same as the 12 Mini — it also has an excellent camera and streamlined software experience that’ll be familiar to iPhone owners.

 How long will it last?